T-Gowing/address-db/README.md

-README for address database API design exercise - Lap 2 Week 4
+# README for address database API design exercise - Lap 2 Week 4

+We chose to use an SQL database as the data required was very structured and the same datapoints were required across all entries.

 URL of API : https://neighbourhood.watch.org/
-*API REQUEST HANDLERS*

-*ROUTES*
+---
+## API REQUEST HANDLERS

+---
+## ROUTES
+---
-POST - add new data to the table
+POST: add new data to the table

-GET - query table data
+GET: query table data

-PUT - update existing data
+PUT: update existing data

-DELETE - remove table entries
+DELETE: remove table entries

-Path	HTTP Verb	Action
-/	GET	index of tables
-/cats/new	GET	new
-/cats	POST	create
-/cats/:id	GET	show
-/cats/:id/edit	GET	edit
-/cats/:id	PATCH/PUT	update
-/cats/:id	DELETE	destroy

-###ROUTES
+---

 |       Path   |     HTTP Verb     |       Action        |
 |--------------|-------------------|-------------------- |